GMC Savana Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a GMC Savana are $1,196 a year with full coverage.
-Comprehensive insurance costs on average $220, collision insurance costs $358, and liability costs $460.
-Buying just liability costs as little as $510 a year, and insurance for high-risk drivers costs $2,586 or more.
-Teens pay the highest rates at up to $4,658 a year.
+Average insurance rates for a GMC Savana are $1,154 a year for full coverage.
+Comprehensive insurance costs around $206, collision costs $330, and liability costs around $460.
+Buying just liability costs as low as $510 a year, with insurance for high-risk drivers costing $2,492 or more.
+Teenage drivers receive the highest rates at $4,524 a year or more.

-Prices are based on $500 deductible amounts, bodily injury liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
-Estimates are averaged for all U.S. states and for all Savana models.
+Prices include $500 deductibles, 30/60 liability coverage, and includes uninsured motorist and medical coverage.
+Rates are averaged for all states and for all Savana models.

-The ranges above demonstrate why everyone should compare rates based on a specific location and risk profile, instead of using averaged prices.
+These examples show why everyone should compare prices for a specific zip code and risk profile, instead of using average rates.

 Use the form below to get customized rates for your location.